 1 MR. ROY STEWART: Oh, perfect.
 And, I'm 2 already over my time, so thank you and congrats on your 3 employment.
 4 COMMISSIONER BRENDA LUCKI: Thank you.
 5 MS. SHELBY THOMAS: The next party to ask 6 questions today is New Brunswick's Aboriginal Peoples 7 Council who is represented by Elizabeth Blaney and Chief 8 Wendy Wetteland.
 I apologize if I said the name wrong, and 9 they have 9.5 minutes.
 10 CROSS-EXAMINATION BY MS. ELIZABETH BLANEY: 11 MS. ELIZABETH BLANEY: Thank you.
 I want to 12 first thank the peoples of the homelands for welcoming us 13 to the territory.
 I also want to thank the elders, 14 families, pipe carriers, drum and the Commission for their 15 commitment to the success of this Inquiry.
 The New 16 Brunswick Aboriginal Peoples Council is a representative 17 organization for treaty beneficiaries who live off-reserve 18 in the traditional, ancestral territories in the Province 19 of New Brunswick.
 Today, my questions are going to be 20 specific to Commission Lucki.
 What a last name.
 21 COMMISSIONER BRENDA LUCKI: That's because 22 I'm lucky to be here.
 23 MS. ELIZABETH BLANEY: Yes.
 So, the first 24 set of questions that I have for you are around the 25 cultural competency training.
-So, we've heard that the

-1 RCMP policing services are working to build cultural 2 competency practices.
-So, how do cultural competency 3 practices then interact with off-reserve communities?
-4 COMMISSIONER BRENDA LUCKI: When we take 5 cultural competency training, it's our goal that the 6 members who are more sensitive to the issues, and it's more 7 broad.
-And so, then what we what I would expect is that 8 when and it happens all the time, is when members are 9 posted to a particular community that they need to reach 10 out and learn about that community.
-But, I also say it's a 11 two-way street.
-And, when I built that communication 12 protocol for instance in Northern Manitoba, my question was 13 to those communities, "What do you expect from the RCMP?
-14 What events do you expect them to attend?
-What do you want 15 them to know about your community?"
-16 And, I believe that the community members 17 have so much pride about their community that they should 18 actually share that with the RCMP members.
-And, I think 19 sometimes we do have young, shy members who may come from an urban environment.
-And, for the first time in their be so adept to go out and be forward thinking or forward an integral role with the new members.
+So, we've heard that the cultural competency training, it's our goal that the members who are more sensitive to the issues, and it's more broad.
+And so, then what we -- what I would expect is that when -- and it happens all the time, is when members are posted to a particular community that they need to reach out and learn about that community.
+But, I also say it's a two-way street.
+And, when I built that communication protocol for instance in Northern Manitoba, my question was to those communities, "What do you expect from the RCMP?